openslide/openslide.github.io/docs/properties/index.md

 : The background color of the slide, given as an RGB hex triplet.
 This property is not always present.

+`openslide.barcode`
+: The contents of the slide's barcode.
+This property is not always present.

 `openslide.bounds-height`
 : The height of the rectangle bounding the non-empty region of the slide.
 This property is not always present.